-The status of Accounts Payable check payments can be reviewed via the AP/PO Web Payment Inquiry tool on the Procurement website.
+riocedules.
+5.1 Stop Payments Status of Accounts Payable Check The status of Accounts Payable check payments are to be checked prior to submitting a request stop payment checks.
+Payment status can be reviewed via the PO Payment Inquiry tool on the Procurement website.
 Checks that have cleared the GT bank account will reference the date in the 'DATE CLEARED' field.
 Checks that have cleared the Institute's bank cannot have a stop payment request placed.
+Requests for stop payment of Accounts Payable Checks All requests request for stop payments are to be submitted to the AP Accounting Team via ServiceNow Accounts Payable or via the Institute's Ticketing System.